CARRIAGE CLOCK ‘HUMP BACK’ L. Leroy & Cie, 7 B.d de la Madeleine Paris Ca. 1900

 Signed and numbered: L. Leroy & Cie, 7 B.d de la Madeleine Paris no. 17894

 The spring-driven movement consists of going and striking trains, as well as an alarm.
 The going train has an English lever escapement with adjustable hairspring balance on a platform, mounted across the top of the plates.
 The striking indicates the hours fully and the half hours with one stroke on a gong.
 The backplate is signed and numbered L. Leroy & Cie, 7, Bd de la Madeleine Paris 17894.
 The clock is wound from this side.
-In additions the hands can be set and the regulation operated.
+In addition the hands can be set and the regulation operated.

 The arched silvered and engine-turned dial has an Arabic chapter ring and a minute ring with five-minute markers in the shape of a triangle.
 The time is indicated by a pair of brass hands.
 The maker has signed the dial below the as follows L. LEROY & CIE, 7.
 BD DE LA MADELEINE PARIS.

 The arched firegilt case rests on four bun feet.
 The bottom is stamped with the number 17894.
-The dial is protected by a facetted glass set is a moulded frame.
+The dial is protected by a facetted glass set in a moulded frame.
 The case is surmounted by a shaped carrying handle.

 The original leather-covered wooden travelling case has two doors at the front which can be secured with a beautiful catch.
 The original winding key is stored in the bottom of the travelling case.